Verb - An Overview

 A verb is a word or a group of words expressing actions or state of being or having.

-Defining and identifying verbs may not pose any problem, but classifying them does.
+Defining and identifying verbs may not be a problem, but classifying them does.
 Grammar authors classify verbs in varied ways.
 Below is a comprehensive division of verbs according to their function:

 1. Full Verbs (or Lexical Verbs)